sahilsalaria811/My-portfolio/README.md

 ### Writing Your First Blog Post

-1. **Login as Admin:**
+1. **Login (Firebase):**
    - Navigate to `/login`
-   - Enter password: `admin123` (default)
-   - You'll be redirected to the blog creation page
+   - Sign in with your Email/Password (created in Firebase Auth)

 2. **Create a Blog Post:**
    - Go to `/create-blog` (or click "Create" in the navigation)
-   - Enter a compelling title
-   - Add a featured image URL (optional)
-   - Write your content using the rich text editor
+   - Fill in title, optional image URL, content, tags, SEO fields
+   - Choose Published or Draft
-   - Click "Publish Post"
+   - Click "Publish"

 3. **View Your Blog:**
    - Navigate to `/blog` to see all posts
    - Click on any post to read the full content
-   - Use the search bar to find specific posts
+   - Use the search and tag filters to find posts

 ### Customizing Content

 #### Home Page Content
-Edit `src/utils/constants.js` to update:
-- Personal information and contact details
-- Skills and expertise areas
-- Social media links
-- Site configuration
+Update texts in the components directly (primarily `src/pages/Home.jsx`).
+Global details like socials and skills live in `src/utils/constants.js`.

 #### Styling and Design
 - **Colors:** Modify the color palette in `tailwind.config.js`